utkarshcmu/grafana.org/content/blog/2018-12-11-loki-prometheus-inspired-open-source-logging-for-cloud-natives.md

 ![Loki](/assets/img/blog/loki_hero.jpg)

 ### Introduction
-This blog post is a companion piece for my talk at https://devopsdaysindia.org  I will discuss the motivations, architecture, and the future of logging in Grafana!
+This blog post is a companion piece for my talk at https://devopsdaysindia.org.
+I will discuss the motivations, architecture, and the future of logging in Grafana!
 Let’s get right down to it.
 You can see the slides for the talk here: https://speakerdeck.com/gouthamve/devopsdaysindia-2018-loki-prometheus-but-for-logs

 ### Motivation
 Grafana is the defacto dashboarding solution for time-series data.
-It supports over 40 datasources (as of this writing),  and the dashboarding story has matured considerably with new features including  the addition of teams and folders.
+It supports over 40 datasources (as of this writing),  and the dashboarding story has matured considerably with new features, including the addition of teams and folders.
 We now want to move on from being a dashboarding solution to being an observability platform, to be the go-to place when you need to debug systems on fire.

 ### Full Observability
 Observability.
-There are a lot of definitions out there as to what it is.
+There are a lot of definitions out there as to what that means.
 Observability to me is visibility into your systems and how they are behaving and performing.
-I quite like the model where observability can be split into 3 parts (or pillars): metrics, logs and traces, each complimenting each other to help you figure out what’s wrong quickly.
+I quite like the model where observability can be split into 3 parts (or pillars): metrics, logs and traces; each complimenting each other to help you figure out what’s wrong quickly.

 The following example illustrates how I tackle incidents at my job:
 ![how I tackle incidents](/assets/img/blog/image9.png)